 Want to go faster?
 Time for your car to go on a diet.

-For the doors, we are going to remove all electronics from them, replace the glass with Lexan, and construct new door cards out of ABS plastic.
-The first step in all of this was to remove the door cards.
-A few screws later and they had easily popped off.
+So with weight reduction in mind, the first step was to remove the door cards.
+Just a few screws and clips hold them on.
 Next was the removal of the doors.
 This required disconnecting the electrical connectors for each door, unbolting the hinges, and carefully lifting the doors off of the car.
 With that all done, we set about gutting the doors.

 For this post, we will simply show the work done on the rear door, but the same applies for the fronts.